7 Best Storylane Alternatives and Competitors in 2026

 • Lets you upload existing videos and screenshots and use them as a basis for interactive demos.

-• It includes options for recording your product so you can create new demos from scratch.
+• Includes options for recording your product so you can create new demos from scratch.

 • Detailed analytics let you track demo performance and identify key stakeholders based on who interacts with your demos, how, and who they send them to.